twolfson/nightlife/cities/japan_tokyo.md

 - 600 yen ($6) for a bottle of water
 - 700 yen ($7) for a mixed drink
 - Staff speaks good English
+- I was the only foreigner

+## Womb
+- 1 small dancefloor on Tuesday but possibly more
+- Went for Tuemix (Tuesday event)
+- 2000 yen cover ($20) on a Tuesday night
+- 500 yen ($5) for a bottle of water
+- 700 yen ($7) for a mixed drink
+- Staff speaks good English
+- 50/50 mix of foreigners to locals